Elina Svitolina: How Gael Monfils marriage and motherhood helped inspire resurgence

 Monfils has also had his injury issues, falling outside the top 70 by the end of 2023 – though a run to the Stockholm Open title at the end of the season was a huge positive.

-However, he well and truly came into his own in Auckland two weeks ago, becoming the oldest man to win a title since 1977.
+However, he came into his own in Auckland at the start of 2025, becoming the oldest man to win a title since 1977.

-The 38-year-old defeated Zizou Bergs to triumph and seal his 13th ATP title.
+The 38-year-old defeated Zizou Bergs to triumph and seal his 13th ATP title, and went on to reach the second week of the Australian Open just a handful of weeks later.